 In an emphatic editorial essay for a special issue of the journal Science, Technology, & Human Values, Malte Ziewitz described the politicization of algorithms as trapped in a drama (Ziewitz 2016).
-This drama starts by introducing algorithms - loosely defined as computerized methods for solving problems - as entities producing important differences in the collective world.1 This power attributed to algorithms raises, in turn, political desires for regulation that yet come up against the second act of the drama: Algorithms are inscrutable, even, sometimes, to those who make them.2 This constitutive opacity makes, in turn, the first act of the drama start over: Since they are not graspable, algorithms are even more powerful.3 Hence reinforced desires for regulation that yet come up against the second act of the drama, which makes the first act start again, and so on, and so forth.
-The overall picture is one of a loop: Algorithms are powerful (and we should do something about it), yet they are inscrutable, so they are powerful (and we should do something about it), yet they are inscrutable...
+This drama starts by introducing algorithms-loosely defined as computerized methods for solving problems-as entities producing important differences in the collective world.
+This power attributed to algorithms raises, in turn, political desires for regulation that yet come up against the second act of the drama: algorithms are inscrutable, even, sometimes, to those who make them.
+This constitutive opacity makes, in turn, the first act of the drama start over: Since they are not graspable, algorithms are even more powerful.
+Hence reinforced desires for regulation that yet come up against the second act of the drama start over: Since they are not graspable, algorithms are even more powerful.
+Hence reinforced desires for regulation that yet come up against the second act of the drama start over: Since they are not graspable, algorithms are even more powerful.
+Hence reinforced desires for regulation that yet come up against the second act of the drama, which makes the first act start again, and so on, and so forth.
+The overall picture is one of a loop: algorithms are powerful (and we should do something about it), yet they are inscrutable, ...

-Though quite old, at least according to computer science's standards,4 Ziewitz's proposition still holds on.
-Better still, with the latest advances in machine "deep" learning, we assume his remarks are more relevant than ever: Algorithms' increasing power5 raises increasing desires for regulations6 which are yet increasingly struggling
+Though quite old, at least according to computer science's standards, Ziewitz's proposition still holds on.
+Better still, with the latest advances in machine "deep" learning, we assume his remarks are more relevant than ever.
+Algorithms' increasing power raises increasing desires for regulations which are yet increasingly struggling against increasing opacity, which makes algorithms increasingly powerful, and so on, and so forth.

-1 See, for example, Hoffman and Novak (1998), Lawrence and Giles (1999), Introna and Nissenbaum (2000), Gandy (2002), Zureik and Hindle (2004), Introna and Wood (2004), Kraemer et al. (2010), Gillepsie (2013), Bucher (2012), Bozdag (2013), or Steiner (2012).
+1. See, for example, Hoffman and Novak (1998), Lawrence and Giles (1999), Introna and Nissenbaum (2000), Gandy (2002), Zureik and Hindle (2004), Introna and Wood (2002), Kraemer et al. (2010), Gillepsie (2013), Bucher (2012), Bozdag (2013), or Steiner (2012).
 We will come back to some of these papers in the following sections.

-$^{^{2}}$ See, for example, Hill (2015) that emphasizes on the mathematical opacity of algorithms, Lessig (2000) that emphasizes on the complexity of their code, or Mittelstadt et al. (2016) that considers both mathematical and code-related complexities in the same ethical movement.
+2. See, for example, Hill (2016) that emphasizes on the mathematical opacity of algorithms, Lessig (2000) that emphasizes on the complexity of their code, or Mittelstadt et al. (2016) that considers both mathematical and code-related complexities in the same ethical movement.

-3 This is an argument formulated, in particular, by Pasquale (2016): The black-box aspect of algorithms makes them all the more powerful.
+3. This is an argument formulated, in particular, by Pasquale (2016): the black-box aspect of algorithms makes them all the more powerful.

-4 Ziewitz's 2016 paper, and the special issue of Science, Technology, & Human Values it introduces, derive from a conference on algorithmic governance held in 2013, an eternity when compared to computer science research's temporality rhythmed by conference papers published at a steady pace.
+4. Ziewitz's 2016 paper, and the special issue of Science, Technology, & Human Values it introduces, derive from a conference on algorithmic governance held in 2013, an eternity when compared to computer science research's temporality rhythmed by conference papers published at a steady pace.

-5 See, for example, Euchner (2019) and Stark and Hoffman (2019).
+5. See, for example, Euchner (2019) and Stark and Hoffman (2019).